EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The protected parameter is a the map { xyz : ID_CRED_x } wrapped in a byte string.

-* The payload is a bstr cointaining a single the CBOR encoding of a COSE_KEY or a single certificate.
+* The payload is a bstr cointaining the CBOR encoding of a COSE_KEY or a single certificate.

-* external_aad is a bstr containing the bstr aad_2.
+* external_aad = aad_i.

 COSE constructs the input to the Signature Algorithm as follows: